API Reference¶

 User-facing API for converting JAX functions and models to ONNX.

 This module provides the primary interface for exporting JAX/Flax models to the ONNX format.
-It supports dynamic shapes, runtime parameters, and numerical validation against ONNX Runtime.
+It supports dynamic shapes, runtime parameters, file-oriented export profiles, and numerical validation against ONNX Runtime.

 Key Functions: